 What is CPF LIFE?
 How is it different from CPF Minimum Sum?

+CPF LIFE is the current incarnation of the Central Provident Fund’s retirement scheme.
 Previously, the retirement scheme was called the CPF Minimum Sum Scheme, later renamed as the CPF Retirement Sum Scheme.

-The trade-off is that you need to pay a lump sum premium, deducted from your RA, when you join the scheme.
+First, you need to pay a lump sum premium, deducted from your RA, when you join the scheme.
 This means there’s a chance your Retirement Account will be depleted right from the start.

 Who is eligible for CPF LIFE?
 How do you sign up?